charisma-ai/charisma-react/README.md

 pnpm i @charisma-ai/react
 ```

 This package is a react wrapper for the Charisma AI Javascript SDK.
 It provides a simple way to embed a chat in your React app along with accessing conversation data.
+It also handles audio playback and speech to text.

 ## Setup in Charisma